Annotation Type OnChange

 private void handleSimpleChange(SimpleFieldChange<Account, ?> change) {

-// Sees any change to any SIMPLE field of THIS account (e.g., enabled, name)
+// Sees any change to any SIMPLE field of THIS account (i.e., "enabled", "name")

 }

-// Sees any change to which users are associated with ANY account
+// Sees any change to ANY field of ANY account

 }